lis-epfl/multi_agent_pkgs/README.md

 # Multi-Agent Planning Packages
-**IMPORTANT: this code base is not to be shared with anyone outside the lab.**

 The packages have been tested on **Ubuntu 22.04**, **ROS2 Humble**.
 To get started you can skip to [Getting Started](#Getting-Started).
 This repo contains the following packages:
 * `convex_decomp_util`: package for Safe Corridor generation based on [[1]](#1) and [[2]](#2).